 The Council of Michigan Foundations is a community of philanthropists committed to improving outcomes for Michigan, and beyond.
 Through investing in the state’s charitable organizations, convening business, government and nonprofit leaders, collaborating on critical issues, seeking innovative solutions, sharing knowledge and advocating, we leverage our collective voice to increase the impact of Michigan philanthropy.

-Florida Philanthropic Network is a statewide association of nearly 110 grantmakers working to build philanthropy to build a better Florida.
-FPN’s members are private independent, corporate and family foundations, community foundations, public charity grantmakers and corporate giving programs – from Miami to Jacksonville; Naples to Pensacola – who hold over $6.5 billion in assets and invest over $430 million annually (excluding members located outside Florida) to improve the quality of life for our citizens.
+Florida Philanthropic Network is a statewide membership network of philanthropic organizations working to build philanthropy to build a better Florida.
+FPN’s members are private independent, corporate and family foundations, community foundations, public charity grantmakers and corporate giving programs – from Miami to Jacksonville; Naples to Pensacola – who hold over $6.5 billion in assets and invest over $435 million annually (excluding members located outside Florida) to improve the quality of life for our citizens.
+Our members share a commitment to promoting philanthropy, fostering collaboration and advancing public policy by Florida, in Florida.

-The Gateway Center for Giving helps donors do more.
-We strengthen philanthropy and promote community impact by providing programming, research, technical assistance and professional development opportunities to grantmaking organizations in the St. Louis region.
-We provide donors with networking opportunities with peers and community leaders to share information and resources, build understanding, and foster collaboration.
-We offer quality information, research and skill-building programs to ensure effective and accountable use of charitable dollars.
+The Gateway Center for Giving strengthens philanthropy and promotes community impact by providing programming, research, technical assistance, networking and professional development opportunities to grantmaking organizations in the St. Louis region.
 We enhance regional leadership through information on community needs and philanthropic best practices, supporting collaborative action to help address our region’s most pressing issues.
+Our members include corporations, donor-advised funds, foundations, trusts and others actively involved in philanthropy.

 GRANTMAKERS of Oregon and Southwest Washington is a community of funders working to strengthen and expand philanthropy and improve the vitality and health of our communities.
 The organization is a resource for funders, an advocate for ethical and responsible charitable giving and a catalyst for effective philanthropy.
 GRANTMAKERS of Oregon and Southwest Washington is a membership association whose mission is to inspire effective philanthropy in our region.

-Grantmakers of Western Pennsylvania (GWP) is a professional membership association formed in 1985 by leaders who wanted to create an organized mechanism for grantmakers to learn and work together.
-It is a 501 (c) (3) organization serving 26 counties in western Pennsylvania.
+Grantmakers of Western Pennsylvania (GWP) is a professional membership association formed in 1985 by leaders who wanted to create a place where grantmakers could learn and work together to increase their community impact.
+It is a nonprofit, tax-exempt organization serving 26 counties in western Pennsylvania.
+Today there are more than 80 member organizations from Armstrong County in the north to Fayette County in the south.

-The Iowa Council of Foundations is the place where grantmakers come together to access information, build skills and develop relationships to enhance philanthropy in Iowa.
-As a membership based organization, the Iowa Council of Foundations (ICoF) serves grantmakers that provide funding support to charitable projects and programs in Iowa.
+As a membership based organization, the Iowa Council of Foundations serves grantmakers that provide funding support to charitable projects and programs in Iowa.
 As the lead philanthropic entity in Iowa, we strive to strengthen and promote philanthropy in the State, facilitate and promote effective philanthropic grantmaking, and to provide a forum for the exchange of information on programs and issues.

 Founded in 1995, the Maine Philanthropy Center is a regional association of grantmakers – small and large private foundations, community foundations, public foundations, corporate giving programs, family foundations and philanthropic individuals – who share a commitment to increasing the vitality and visibility of Maine’s philanthropy community.
 MPC carries out its mission through a range of programs and services.